schatto1/weekly-python-exercises/A1 04 - Weather Data/README.md

 ### Installing

-Download the file `check_isbns.py` to a desired project location.
+Download the file `weather_data.py` to a desired project location.

 ### Usage

 1. Proceed to the desired project location in your terminal.
-2. Test the function by entering "python3 pytest -vv check_isbns.py".
+2. Run the function by entering "python3 weather_data.py".

 ## Original Prompt